 A striking red mask (tengu somen) forged out of a single piece of iron was one of the top lots in the Fine Japanese Art sale that took place on the 17th May at Bonhams, New Bond Street.

 Estimated at £3,500 – 4,000, bidders fiercely competed for the coveted mask, which eventually sold for £121,250, establishing a new world record price for a mask sold in the West.
 The mask was in the form of tengu, a bird-like spirit who is often depicted with a reddish face and crow-like beak.
 In Japanese folklore the tengu is a protective, yet mischievous spirit and a popular mask subject.
-A mask such as this would have originally been used as an armor accoutrement in the 13th century, but later examples were made as showpieces for high ranking lords.
+A mask such as this would have originally been used as an armour accoutrement in the 13th century, but later examples were made as showpieces for high ranking lords.

 The top lot of the sale was an exquisite cloisonné enamel and partial plique-à- jour square bowl by Ando Jubei from the Meiji Period (1868-1912).
-The bowl displayed an extraordinary interplay of colors, with the subtle use of traditional design and received much interest from a coterie of international buyers.
-Estimated at £15,000 – 20,000, the bowl realized £145,250.
+The bowl displayed an extraordinary interplay of colours, with the subtle use of traditional design and received much interest from a coterie of international buyers.
+Estimated at £15,000 – 20,000, the bowl realised £145,250.
 This also established a world record price for the artist's work.